turingschool/front-end-curriculum/lessons/ember-routing.md

 A 'hook' is a function that gets called multiple times during the lifecycle of an app - for instance, the `users model hook` will be called any time a user enters the `users` route.
 The array of users returned form this function will be passed to our `users template` as the `model` property.

-Once you have access to Ember Data you won't need to hard code in your model information and can instead make a call to the database, your model hook at that point will look something like this:
+Once you have access to Ember Data you won't need to hard code in your model information and can instead make a call to the data store, your model hook at that point will look something like this:

 ```js
 import Ember from 'ember';